pdbartsch/assign_draw_num/README.md

 #### Lookup Scanned Drawings

-- will replace the scanned drawings application which is currently using php, html, and light javascript
+- will replace the [current scanned drawings application](https://drawings.facilities.ucsb.edu/index.php) which is currently using php, html, and light javascript

 ## Tech used